 costs for a more detailed history and looks into the tool.

-Option 1, for an intermediate Cyber Sec lab using VMWare, follow CyberWox home lab which involves pfSense
+Option 1, for an intermediate Cyber Sec lab using VMWare, follow CyberWox home lab (use my write up for VirtualBox) which involves pfSense

 free, Security Onion